leahhrlee/github_fundamentals/lessons/01_Introduction.md

  ![committing](../images/committing.jpeg)<br>

  Let's go through the process of making changes to a repository, step by step.<br>

-### Creating a Repository
+### 1. Creating a Repository
 To creating a new repository on Github, [link](https://docs.github.com/en/get-started/quickstart/create-a-repo) and follow the instructions on how to create a new repository on Github.
 Make sure to tick the `Add a README file` box under "Initialize this repository with".
 Click on `Create repository`.
 You now have a remote    repository (on Github's servers), but **not** a local repository.<br>

 To create a new repository on GitHub Desktop, click `Current Repository`, and `add`.
 Click `Create New Repository`.
 Make sure to tick the "Initialize this repository with a README file".
-You now have a local repository but **not** a remote repository. `Publish repository` in order to put this newly created repository onto GitHub.
+You now have a local repository but **not** a remote repository. `Publish repository` in order to put this newly created repository onto GitHub. <br>

-## Personal Workflow<br>

- Each step in the Personal workflow is actually comprised of a set of smallersteps.
-Before we go through each step, we need to make a distinction between twokinds of repositories: there's the local repository and the remote repository.The local repository is easy: that's the version of the code that sits on yourcomputer.
-The remote repository, meanwhile, is any version of the repositorythat lies on some other machine.
-In this context, it's almost always going to refer to the version that sits on Github's servers.<br>
+🥊**Challenge**: Let's create a new repository under your account.

-2. **Cloning.** We've done this with the `Bash-Git` repo.
+### 2. **Cloning.**
 Cloning a repository means taking a remote repository, and copying it to our local machine to create a local repository.
-Let's clone the repo we just created.
-Open up a   terminal and run the command: `git clone [REPO-LINK]`, filling in the   `[REPO-LINK]` with the appropriate name provided by Github.<br>

-3. **Checking the status.** A useful command to always run is `git status`.
-This   will provide a summary of what's going on in your repo.
-Run it to see what   happens - all it should say is that it's up to date with `origin/main`: this   means that it's up to date with `origin`, which is its name for the remote   repo.
-Within `origin`, it's synced to the `main` branch.<br>
+Under `Current Repository`, click `add`and select `Clone Repository`.
+You can clone your own repository or any publically avaialable repository.

+### 3. **Making a change.**
+GitHub Desktop automatically tracks changes.
+Whenever you make changes to the local repository, the changes will how up on the application. <br>
-4. **Making a change.** Let's make a change by creating a new file.
+Let's make a change by creating a new file.
 Create a   file called `text.txt`, which has some text in it of your choosing.
 Then, run   `git status` and see what happens.<br>

- 5. **Staging a change.** The first step to codifying this change in the `git`   history is to stage it, which is done with the `git add` command.
+### 5. **Staging a change.**
+The first step to codifying this change in the `git`   history is to stage it, which is done with the `git add` command.
 Once a change is "added", it is placed in a staging area.
 You can think of   this as a "proposal" for the next record in the Git history.
 The proposal is   made permanent in the following step.
 To add the file, run `git add test.txt`.<br>

 *Note
 *: "add" does not have the exact same meaning as the English word:   it actually means adding an operation.
 For instance, if we remove test.txt   locally by throwing it in the trash, and we then want to remove it from the   staging area and remote repo, we still do `git add test.txt`! <br>